 - The late David Jackson was once mistaken by a kid for Olag Gan, his Blake's 7 character, while the actor was shopping in Harrods.

-"Mum, he's got a chip
+"Mum, he's got a chip in his head!"

 - Infotainment shows constantly referred to the star of Grey's Anatomy as "Doctor McDreamy".
 Hey, you... yes, you the guy at Entertainment Tonight!
 He's got a name.
 It's Patrick Dempsey!
 He's only been a fairly well-known actor now for the last 20 years or so.